 Your headline will determine whether a prospect picks up and reads your brochure or tosses it aside.

-Avoid using headlines that don't tell the reader anything about the contents of the brochure—for example, "Make a Good Impression."
-(A good impression on whom?
-For what purpose?)
+Avoid using headlines that don't tell the reader anything about the contents of the brochure — for example, "Make a Good Impression."
+What does this mean, who are you making a good impression on?
+And for what purpose?

 You can provoke a reader's curiosity without being vague.
 These example headlines spark interest while also telling readers exactly what they'll get from reading the brochure: